Zareix/SpotifyPlaylistExplorer/README.md

 # Spotify Playlist Explorer
 ### Author : Raphaël Gonçalves Catarino

-This project aims at creating a Spotify playlist explorer to discover React.js and request to API.
+This project aims at creating a Spotify playlist explorer in order to discover JavaScript through [React.js](https://fr.reactjs.org/) and request to API (with jQuery and AJAX).<br><br>

-To do so I use [Spotify API](https://developer.spotify.com/documentation/web-api/) and [creat-react-app](https://github.com/facebook/create-react-app) to create the base of the project.
+To do so I used the [Spotify WEB API](https://developer.spotify.com/documentation/web-api/) and the npm package [create-react-app](https://create-react-app.dev/) to create the base of the project.<br>
+Project deployed on Heroku (via GitHub deployement) avalaible [here](https://rgc-spotify-playlist-explorer.herokuapp.com/) for testing